 Sarepta mustard is originally from Asia and is also called brown or leaf mustard.
 Sarepta mustard belongs to the cruciferae family and is a good previous crop for potatoes and vegetable crops.

 The crop has been selected for biofumigation.
-After crushing and digging in of the crop, the active substances are converted into gases that are toxic for a large number of soil organisms.
-Biofumigation is primarily aimed at combatting soil fungi, such as water rot in potatoes.
+After the bruising and processing of the crop, the active substances are converted into gases that are toxic to a large number of soil organisms.
+Biofumigation is mainly aimed at combating soil fungi, such as brown rot in potatoes.

 Tests have shown that the growth of Pythium fungi has reduced by 60 to 80%.
 Similar results are known for black scurf (Rhizoctonia) and wilt (Verticillium).